If you’re new to yoga—and even if you’re not—you might be confused by the words that you hear in class.

 This word can be a greeting or a valediction in certain cultures.
 But in yoga, namaste is typically said at the end of class—usually while pressing your palms together and bowing your head.
 It basically translates to “the divine in me acknowledges the divine in you.”
 But really, it’s just a respectful way for student and teacher to part ways.

-These are just some of the most common yoga terms that you’ll come across in your practice.
-Feel confident in your ability and your knowledge with these words top of mind during your next Aaptiv yoga class.
+These are just some of the most common yoga terms that you’ll come across in your practice or Aaptiv yoga routine.
+Sign up today to experience all of our workouts.